ardatan/graphql-mesh/website/docs/transforms/filter-schema.md

 sidebar_label: Filter Schema
 ---

-The `filterSchema` transform allows you to filter fields in specific tyypes.
+The `filterSchema` transform allows you to filter fields in specific types.

 ```
 yarn add @graphql-mesh/transform-filter-schema